learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ```

 After the first two, every additional argument passed to `.splice()` will be
-inserted into the array at the position indicated by the first argument.
+inserted into the `Array` at the position indicated by the first argument.
 We can
-replace a single element in an array as follows, discarding a card and drawing a
+replace a single element in an `Array` as follows, discarding a card and drawing a
 new one:

 ```js